 Whether your child was born with a voice disorder or developed one in childhood, our pediatric voice care specialists can help.
-We have the expertise to diagnose vocal disorders and develop a customized treatment plan.
-We restore children’s voices to the best they can be and help them learn healthy ways to use their voice for life.
+We have the expertise to diagnose voice disorders and develop a customized treatment plan.
+We help your child's voice to be the best it can be by teaching them healthy ways to use their voice.

 Find a Pediatric Voice Disorders Doctor